tddg/cs4740-fall24/labs/lab0.md

 ### Submitting on Canvas

 Please also submit your tar file on Canvas.
-The submission should include the two Go source files, `g1.go` and `q2.go`, for the GTAs' record.
+The submission should include the two Go source files, `g1.go` and `q2.go`, and this is justfor the GTAs' record.

 > **NOTE:** We will use the timestamp of your last Autolab submission
 > for late penalty.